2. Constitutional Supercooling

 It should be noted that the relation breaks down and is not valid for very large values of v.

-producing reliable numbers.
-For that it is too imprecise, given the simplicity
+numbers.
+For that it is too imprecise, given the simplicity of the model

 However, in the words George Box: "All models are wrong, but some are useful".
 How true!
 The one-dimensional constitutional supercooling model is extremely useful because, as you may have realized by now, details don't matter at all for the basic insight that can be gained from it: close to the moving solid-liquid interface the liquid might be supercooled under certain circumstances!